 Many Christian students, and especially their parents, indicate a preference for attending a Christ-centered post-secondary institution.
 Often this preference derives from a positive desire to engage with fellow believers and participate in a campus community that is advancing the Kingdom of God.
 But just as often, the preference for a Christian school stems from a fear that public institutions are dangerous places.
 The underlying worry is that a young person who attends a secular school will be harmed.
 He or she will develop a worldly orientation, end up pregnant or addicted to drugs, or possibly even reject their faith entirely.

 While negative outcomes are possible, it is important to ask yourself what your goal for college really is.
 If your goal is to hide out from secular society, to stay away from those who follow the world, then perhaps you can find a Christian school that can be your safe house for four or more years.
 (I am skeptical of both the virtue and the ultimate success of this goal.)
 This is not to imply that the appropriate route is to simply attend a less expensive public school and accept whatever’s in fashion among the entering cohort there.
 Instead, I am suggesting a third, more difficult way.
 Instead of choosing between a traditional, “safe” Christian school and a hedonistic, party school, perhaps you should look for a place that helps you to become an “inspired, intelligent, engaged” Christian.
+This can occur at a quality Christian school or at a public institution.

 Inspired, Intelligent, Engaged